Ddaretrogamer/sword-and-shield-ultimate-plus-wiki/docs/index.md

         Complete the Crown Tundra story to battle this Pokemon.

     ??? warning "Zarude - Spoilers!"
-        Beat the battle tower in the Wild Area and select "Battle Zarude" as a prize.
+        Beat the Battle Tower in the Wild Area and select "Battle Zarude" as a prize.